13 Common Wedding Seating Chart Mistakes and How to Fix Them

 Outlying tables can feel like social exile, especially if they’re full of strangers.

-Fix this by including friendly, outgoing guests or bridal party members at those tables to help keep the energy up.
+Fix this by including friendly, outgoing guests or bridal party members at those tables to help keep the energy elevated.

 10. Not Prioritizing Accessibility